 The Space Packet shall be a variable-length, delimited, octet-aligned data unit defined in section 4 of this Recommended Standard.
 It shall consist of at least 7 and at most 65542 octets, but individual project organizations may establish the maximum length to be used for their projects, taking into account the maximum SDU size in all subnetworks traversed by the Space Packet.

-Space Packets shall be transferred through the data path with the Packet Service.
+The SPP user shall use the Packet Service to transfer Space Packets.

 Octet String